Vortex Breakout

 Explanation:

-objects define the boundaries of the game.
-The ball will bounce off these walls, preventing it from leaving the screen.collider='box'
+ceiling,left_wall, andright_wallobjects define the boundaries of the game.
+The ball will bounce off these walls, preventing it from leaving the screen.collider='box': This makes the objects interactable, meaning other objects (like the ball) can collide with them.color=vortex.color("orange"): The color of the walls is set to orange.

 4. Creating the Ball